pedalpete/it/readme.md

 ### How do we get started?

-First, you'll need to create your Favor.js file.
+First, you'll need to create your favor configuration file.
-This file describes your hardware setup.
+This file describes your hardware setup and is part of that magic which lets you run the same logic on different hardware.

-The Favor.js file exports a single object with the following structure:
+The favor config file exports a single object with the following structure:

 #### name (string)
 This is a name for your device.
 It does not have to be unique, but in the future may be used to identify your device.